Salweyar/Salweyar/README.md

 - 👋 Hi, I’m @Salweyar Patel
-- 👀 I’m interested in Web and Mobile Development
+- 👀 I’m interested in building next generation Development products
-- 🌱 I’m currently learning ASPN.NET
+- 🌱 I’m currently learning NextJS
-- 💞️ I’m looking to collaborate on any Web base project
+- 💞️ I’m looking to collaborate on any software development projects
 - 📫 You can reach me at salweyarpatel@gmail.com

 <!---